 “People Analytics will push HR to a new era in which they will be better positioned than ever to have fact-based discussions with a solid business impact.
 I fully understand the sensitivity and HR’s struggle with embracing data driven insight.
 However I’d like to challenge this perception, as people analytics enables HR to have a greater impact and (maybe even more importantly) to increase the ‘human factor’ in decision making processes.”

 The Cubiks survey received 275 responses, predominantly from HR professionals or managers from large organisations working in a range of industries.
 Most significantly, these included; banking and finance, IT, business services, manufacturing and retail.

-A full report on the survey will be published in the coming weeks.
-If you'd like to receive a copy, please get in touch using the form at the bottom of this page.
+If you'd like to receive a copy of the report, please get in touch using the form at the bottom of this page.